yashsriram/yashsriram.github.io/db/latest.md

 - baysian networks, HMM, Markov, MDP, Q-learning ...
 - How to determine if an experiment is stochastic?
 - How to determine where the simple division conditional probability rule is not good?
+- P(A, B, C, D) (prob of cartesian product of axes) as chain rule which itself is a DAG.
+    - use cond prob to represent, use conditional independence.
+    - Space saving with chain form and conditional independence.
+Assume two values for each axis,
+        - O($2^m$) vs O($2^m (1/2 + 1/2^2 + ... + 1/2^m) $) with conditional independence the 1/2^i terms decrease.

+# graphs
+- DAG terms.
+    - children, parents, descendants, ancestors, non-descendants, non-ancestors (defs using reachability using parent and child edges).
+    - how do c, p, d, a of a node appear in a topo sort?
+    - do all nodes before a node in a topo sort are ancestors? (need not be). similarly after/descendants.

 # linear algebra
 - composition of linear transforms, composition as product of matrices, building matrix as tool